-At the beginning of the year 2018 the Club counted over 3000 members accepted by the Club's executive board based on a written application and recommendation by two Club members.
+Club has approximately 3000 members accepted by the Club's executive board on the basis of a written application and recommendation by two Club members.
 The members are to be male Finnish citizens of good reputation and they are to accept the objective of the Club as stated in paragraph two of the rules.